sharat87/scrite/README.md

 shots getting collected in the shots directory and associated data into the *scrite.db* file.
 See core.clj for more customization options.

+## Todo

+- Make it easier to get up and running.
+- Interface for viewing collected data.

 ## License

 Copyright (C) 2011 Shrikant Sharat Kandula (self@sharats.me)